tegorman13/Dissertation/docs/Manuscript/output/Dissertation_gfm.md

 shown separately, with each set of bars representing the beginning, middle, and end of training for a single constant group that trained from the position indicated on the x-axis.
-Figure 5b also shows training performance separately for both of the throwing locations trained by the varied group.
+Figure 5b also shows training performance separately for both throwing locations trained by the varied group.
 Error bars indicate standard error of the mean.

 </div>